SimenB/stylint/README.md

 ## Options
 The following is a list of the options available to stylinter.
-Use the --config flag to pass in the location of your custom .stylintrc config file.
+Use the -c or --config flag to pass in the location of your custom .stylintrc config file.
 See the default .stylintrc file for an example.

 ### warning toggle (inline comment: @stylint off || @stylint on)